-This photo of Kung Fu Panda 2 director Jennifer Yuh Nelson attending the film’s premiere earlier today was posted onto DreamWorks’s Twitter account.
-A Korean-American, she is (I believe) the first female Asian director of a major animated feature.
+The Korean-American director of Kung Fu Panda 2, Jennifer Yuh Nelson, is (I believe) the first female Asian director of a major animated feature.

-The lack of racial and gender diversity in Hollywood animation, particularly in the upper-tier creative positions, has always been disheartening to me, largely because the lack of different points of view is reflected in the animation that appear in theaters and on TV.
-It’s encouraging to see a new generation of directors, like Yuh Nelson and Rio‘s Carlos Saldanha, who don’t fit the traditional animation director mold.
-Here’s her official bio from the studio:
+The lack of racial and gender diversity in Hollywood animation, particularly in the upper-tier creative positions, has always been disheartening to me, because the animation that appears in theaters and on TV often reflects the limited experiences and points of view of the people who create animation.
+It’s encouraging to see a new generation of directors, like Yuh Nelson and Rio‘s Carlos Saldanha, breaking Hollywood’s traditional mold of animation directors.
+Here’s her official bio from DreamWorks:

 Jennifer Yuh Nelson has lent her talents to four of DreamWorks Animation’s motion pictures: 2008’s Kung Fu Panda (as head of story), 2005’s Madagascar (as story artist), 2003’s Sinbad: Legend of the Seven Seas (as head of story) and 2002’s Spirit: Stallion of the Cimarron (also as story artist).